enerqi/sublime-blog/content/blog/why-fsharp/index.md

 So far, my most useful production work using F# has been with [Fable](https://fable.io/), the F# to Javascript compiler.
 Typescript is the current popular technology for adding type contraints to frontend projects, but yeah it doesn't have the full package of algebraic data types and pattern matching.
-F# Fable programs typically embrace [Elmish](https://zaid-ajaj.github.io/the-elmish-book/#/) -functional first development with MVU (model view update) / unidirectional data flow architectures.
+F# Fable programs typically embrace [Elmish](https://zaid-ajaj.github.io/the-elmish-book/#/) - functional first development with MVU (model view update) / unidirectional data flow architectures.
 There's much to like about it, yet Typescript can be a very gradual change for JS developers - a smooth onboarding process.
 Using F# requires learning something about the F# and .NET ecosystem of course.
 Fable compiling to Javascript means the APIs and packages are NPM focussed but